Reading psychology blogs is a great way to stay current on trends and issues in the psychology field.

-Check out these 13 blogs to stay up-to-date on the latest psychology news, research and emerging fields as you pursue your online psychology degree.
+Check out these psychology blogs to stay up-to-date on the latest psychology news, research and emerging fields as you pursue your online psychology degree.

 1. American Psychological Association Style Blog

-Need help citing sources or learning about APA style guidelines?
+This psychology blog will help you to cite sources or learn about APA style guidelines?
 This blog offers weekly posts to help you learn APA style rules.

 2. PsycCRITIQUES Archive

-Produced by the American Psychological Association, this archive provides reviews of books, journal articles, films, and APA videos, aiming to engage readers in thought-provoking discussions.
+Produced by the American Psychological Association, this is more archive than psychology blog.
+It provides reviews of books, journal articles, films, and APA videos, aiming to engage readers in thought-provoking discussions.
 A companion to the PsycCRITIQUES Database, it’s a great tool for students to help identify research that has been done over time.

 4. Center for Deployment Psychology Blog